Broccoli is a nutritional powerhouse, full of important nutrients and cancer-fighting properties.

 Although many nutrients are well-preserved by freezing, sulforaphane content decreases when broccoli is frozen.
 You can still freeze broccoli, but you need to add a fresh source of myrosinase – like a small amount of another (raw, unfrozen) cruciferous veggie – upon thawing to revive the sulforaphane.11

-Broccoli sprouts have by far the highest level of glucoraphanin (the storage form of sulforaphane) as compared to other forms of broccoli.12 Learn how to sprout the seeds at home here: https://www.instructables.com/How-to-Grow-Broccoli-Sprouts-in-a-Jar/
+Broccoli sprouts have by far the highest level of glucoraphanin (the storage form of sulforaphane) as compared to other forms of broccoli.12 You can learn how to sprout the seeds at home so you always have a steady supply.

 No matter whether you opt for fresh or frozen, homegrown or commercial, mature plants or sprouts, broccoli can be a valuable part of your dog’s complete and balanced diet plan.
 Consult a veterinary nutritionist to incorporate larger quantities of broccoli into her meal rotation or use broccoli as a treat or food topper for a nutrition boost – and cancer fighter – in the bowl.